anikanook/100-days-of-code/log.md

 **Thoughts:** Excited to finally tackle some things on my to-do list.
 Wish I had started this a week or more ago since I have actually been on a coding streak for since then.
 Oh well.
 Time to "get credit" for it, so to speak.

+### Day 2: May 24, 2017

+**Today's Progress**: More Codecademy tutorials on JavaScript and PHP.

+**Thoughts:** I feel a bit fuzzy brained and not too excited about what I did today, though I did do a lot.
+I read a couple of articles and listened to a TED talk on computational thinking.
+I'm really into learning the foundational theory of programming right now.
+I'll probably finish the last few exercises in the Programming Foundations: Fundamentals course (taught by Simon Allardice on Lynda.com) tonight.
+That course has really propelled me forward toward stronger JavaScript and PHP skills.
+But I'm stuck on a do-while loop that Codecademy is accepting as correct, but not running.
+Argh!

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)